 If you’re seeking a revision surgeon, be prepared to make the most of your consultation.
 Evaluate the proposed approach critically and ask to see before and after revision gynecomastia surgery photos.
 Listen carefully to what your plastic surgeon has to say.
 He or she should explain how your results can be improved but not necessarily made perfect.
 Occasionally, nothing can be done.

-We have performed male breast reduction revision surgery in New York for patients from around the globe.
+We have performed male breast reduction revision surgery in South Florida for patients from around the globe.
 We can help you with travel arrangements and other assistance if you would like to consult us.
 Fill out our short form and we’ll be in touch!

 Reach out to Dr. Jacobs today to schedule your consultation!